hashicorp/terraform-provider-aws/docs/contributing/faq.md

 Once we have prioritized your contribution for review, we will let you know when to expect an engineer to get in touch.
 If changes are required, we will ask in the pull request.
 If you are unable to find the time, just let us know, and we will make the necessary changes required in order to merge.

-We publish a [roadmap](../ROADMAP.md) every quarter which describes major themes or specific product areas of focus.
+We publish a [road map](../../../ROADMAP.md) every quarter which describes major themes or specific product areas of focus.

 We also are investing time to improve the contributing experience by improving documentation, adding more linter coverage to ensure that incoming PR's can be in as good shape as possible.
 This will allow us to get through them quicker.